Versatile Symbolic Music-for-Music Modeling via Function Alignment: Experiments

 \subsubsection{Drum to Others}

-FA models demonstrate strong performance in this category.
-Also, drum-to-others is the only task where Coco-Mulla outperforms Enc-Dec, highlighting the value of the pretrained LM for the target sequence $\mathbf{y}$.
-However, Coco-Mulla does not utilize the knowledge stored in $\textrm{LM}(\mathbf{x})$, leading to a worse performance compared to function alignment adapters.
+Compared to other tasks, the drum-to-others task aims to model a highly complicated $\mathbf{y}$ (output) sequence, since $\mathbf{y}$ contains the information of the full-band arrangement.
+In this category, Coco-Mulla outperforms the Enc-Dec model, showing the usefulness of the pretrained knowledge from $\textrm{LM}(\mathbf{y})$.
+However, Coco-Mulla does not utilize the knowledge from $\textrm{LM}(\mathbf{x})$, leading to a worse performance compared to the proposed adapters.